Torque-Money/Dev-Environment/README.md

 The TAU token will be the official governance token for the Torque ecosystem.
 It will be used to vote on changes to be made to the protocol through the governance and timelock contracts.

 A percentage of all of the profits earned by the protocol will be used to back the price of the TAU token.
 At any point in time, holders of TAU may burn their tokens in exchange for any of the underlying reserve assets supported by the protocol.
-With this we aim to create a rising price floor that TAU's market price cannot fall below.
+With this we aim to create a rising price floor that TAU's market price should never fall below.

 In the event that the market value of TAU drops below its floor price, arbitragers will buy it cheaper at market price and sell it back to the treasury for its floor price, which will reduce the circulating number of tokens as well as increasing buying pressure which should return the token back above its price floor.
 While in theory the price of the token should never go to zero as long as there are assets to back it in the reserve, if the price does manage to fall to zero, TAU holders will still be able to burn their tokens in exchange for the percentage of reserve assets they are entitled to.